visualia/visualia_original/README.md

           );
         }
       });
-      // Sending data from Visualia to Observable:
+      // Setting Visualia data in Observable:
-      // We are watching Visualia global value "b"
+      // We are watching Visualia global value "d"
       // and when it changes, we change the Observable
-      // cell value "b"
+      // cell value "d"
       watch(
         () => get("d"),
         () => observable.redefine("d", get("d"))